ubuntu-mate/ubuntu-mate.org/_posts/2023-04-20-ubuntu-mate-lunar-lobster.md

       caption: null
 ---

 Ubuntu MATE 23.04 is the least exciting Ubuntu MATE release ever.
 The good news is, if you liked Ubuntu MATE 22.10 then it is more of the same; just with better artwork! 🖌️🖼️ I entered this development cycle full of energy and enthusiasm off the back of the [Ubuntu Summit in Prague](https://ubuntu.com/blog/ubuntu-summit-2022-reflections), but then I was seriously ill 🤒 and had a long stay in hospital.
 I'm recovering well and should be 100% in a couple of months.
-This setback and also changing jobs a few months ago has meant that I've not been able to invest the usual time and effort into Ubuntu MATE.
+This setback and also changing jobs a couple of months ago has meant that I've not been able to invest the usual time and effort into Ubuntu MATE.
 I'm happy to say that I've been able to deliver another solid 🪨 release with the help of the Ubuntu community.

 ## Thank you! 🙇

 **I'd like to extend my sincere thanks to everyone who has played an active role in improving Ubuntu MATE for this release 👏 From reporting bugs, submitting translations, providing patches, contributing to [our crowd-funding](https://www.patreon.com/ubuntu_mate), developing new features, creating artwork, offering community support, actively testing and providing QA feedback to writing documentation or creating this fabulous website.
-Thank you!
-Thank you all for getting out there and making a difference!** 💚
+Thank you! 💚

 ## What changed since the Ubuntu MATE 22.10?